Finding Home at Christmas

 Advice for others

 If you have family in your life, appreciate them.
 Be thankful for them.
 No family is perfect, but we must do our best to seek the good in others.
-Seek to make your holidays together peaceful and create positive memories.
+Seek to live at peace and create positive memories.

 Perhaps you will find home outside of your immediate family—whether it is friends or people from your church, support group or in your community.